AdobeDocs/experience-platform.en/help/dashboards/guides/account-profiles.md

 ## Exploring the [!UICONTROl Account Profiles] dashboard

-To navigate to the [!UICONTROl Account Profiles] dashboard within the Platform UI, select [!UICONTROl Profiles] under the [!UICONTROl Account] dropdown in the left rail.
+To navigate to the [!UICONTROl Account Profiles] dashboard within the Platform UI, select [!UICONTROl Profiles] under [!UICONTROl Accounts] in the left rail.
 Next, select the [!UICONTROl Overview] tab to display the dashboard.

 ![The Platfrom UI with Account Profiles in the left navigation highlighted and the overview tab displayed.](../images/account-profiles/account-profiles-dashboard.png)